-- 1. The Fish and Wildlife, Law and Order Committee will conduct a weekly, Tuesday night Fishery for Drano Lake starting April 25 through June 6.
-Participants will be limited to maximum of 20 Permits drawn by Lottery in public with results posted at the Tribal Council Office. - 2.
-Fishing will occur by Permit only from 9 PM Tuesdays to Noon Wednesdays.
-Please contact the Tribal Council Office to put your name in for lottery drawings.
+- 2. If a fishery is set, fishing will occur by Permit only from 9 PM Tuesdays to Noon Wednesdays, and a notice will be posted to contact the Tribal Council Office to put your name in for lottery drawings.
 Eligible entries for the Lottery will be limited to Yakama Nation Enrolled Members at least 18 years of age that have not had their fishing rights suspended by the Yakama Nation Tribal Court. - 3.
-The Fish and Wildlife Committee may, from time to time, authorize the commercial sale of salmon and steelhead taken in the Little White Salmon River.

-- 4. Subsistence fishing with dipnets, setbag nets or hook and line, from Platforms in Drano Lake will be closed Until Further Notice in 2017.
-Fishing from Platforms may be authorized, if in the opinion of the Fish and Wildlife Committee, enough surplus fish are available. - 5.
+The Fish and Wildlife Committee may, from time to time, authorize the commercial sale of salmon and steelhead taken in the Little White Salmon River. - 4.
+Subsistence fishing with dipnets, setbag nets or hook and line in Drano Lake will be closed Until Further Notice in 2020.
+Fishing using these gears may be authorized, if, in the opinion of the Fish and Wildlife Committee, enough surplus fish are available. - 5.
 A Yakama Nation Parking Pass is required to be displayed during treaty fishing in Drano Lake. - 6.
 Sturgeon between 38 inches and 54 inches in fork length may be retained for subsistence.